 1. Learn how to find the right guitar teacher for you, to maximize your potential to be creative as a musician in the fastest way possible.

 2. Start going through the process described in this article on a regular basis to train yourself to come up with endless flow of inspirational ideas at will.

-As you do this consistently, your creativity as a musician will reach the level that other musicians will only dream about.
+As you do this consistently, your guitar playing creativity reaches the level that other musicians will only dream about.

-Learn a whole lot more about musical creativity in this free video about playing guitar with feeling.
+Learn a whole lot more about guitar playing creativity in this free video about playing guitar with feeling.